thycotic/dsv-docs/product/03-setup/10-using-mult-profiles.md

 On initial configuration, your DevOps Secrets Vault config will have just one profile with the choices you specified for credentials storage, authentication type, and cache strategy for secrets.

 However, DSV supports creating other profiles, potentially with different credentials, and adding them to the config.
-Once the config has more than one profile, you can set which one DSV will use by default. { *verify: see below* }
+Once the config has more than one profile, you can set which one DSV will use by default.

 ## Add a Profile to a Config